Symbiochloris reticulata

 Symbiochloris reticulata is a species of green alga in the Trebouxiales.
-It is a known as a photobiont (photosynthetic symbiont) with several lichen species, like Lobaria pulmonaria, but also as a free-living soil alga as well.
-Phylogenetic analysis of rRNA sequence data revealed that the species shares a sister group relationship with two other green algae that lack motile stages, Chlorella saccharophila and C. luteoviridis.
+It functions as a (photosynthetic symbiont) in several lichen species, including Lobaria pulmonaria, but also occurs as a free-living soil alga.

+Lichens that share the same photobiont may form so-called photobiont-mediated guilds; for example, Ricasolia amplissima, R. virens, and Lobaria pulmonaria all associate with Symbiochloris reticulata.
+Phylogenetic analysis of ribosomal RNA sequence data indicates that the species forms a sister group with two other non-motile green algae, Chlorella saccharophila and C. luteoviridis.